UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Introduction

 \IEEEPARstart{S}{imulation} facilitates the assessment of autonomous driving systems in a safe, controllable, and cost-effective manner.
 One key to narrowing the gap between simulated and real-world environments is the generation of human-like multi-agent behaviors~\cite{suo2021trafficsim}.
 In recent years, many studies~\cite{suo2021trafficsim,bergamini2021simnet,igl2022symphony,xu2023bits,zhong2023guided} have employed data-driven approaches to mimic the behavior of human traffic participants.
 These imitative simulations typically learn a behavior model from real-world driving datasets, which generates future states for each agent based on map information and historical states.
 Then the behavior model is iteratively run in an autoregressive manner to generate simulated scenarios.
 The main challenges in achieving realistic simulation involve capturing the \textit{multimodality} of agent behaviors and addressing \textit{distributional shifts} in closed-loop rollouts.
 Multimodality means that an agent may execute one of many underlying possible behaviors.
 Distributional shifts refer to situations where the behavior model, when unrolled in a closed-loop manner, could encounter states rarely visited during training, thereby resulting in compounding errors.

 Recovering the multimodality of agent behaviors from real-world datasets has been extensively studied in the field of motion prediction~\cite{gu2021densetnt, ngiam2021scene, girgis2021latent, zhou2022hivt, jia2023hdgt}.
 State-of-the-art methods~\cite{shi2022motion, nayakanti2023wayformer, zhou2023query, lin2024eda, shi2024mtr++} predominantly employ mixture models, like Gaussian Mixture Models~(GMMs), to represent multimodal future motions.
-Consequently, a bunch of works~\cite{wang2023multiverse, qian20232nd, zhou2024behaviorgpt} have adopted analogous mixture models as behavior models for multi-agent simulation.
+Consequently, several works~\cite{wang2023multiverse, qian20232nd, zhou2024behaviorgpt} have adopted analogous mixture models as behavior models for multi-agent simulation, a family we refer to as \textit{regression-based mixture models}.
 These mixture models are usually trained to predict over a relatively long horizon, using a winner-takes-all continuous regression loss and a classification term based on the positive mixture component.
 For identifying positive components, both anchor-based and anchor-free matching paradigms are commonly utilized.
-More recently, inspired by the success of GPTs~\cite{floridi2020gpt, touvron2023llama}, a growing number of studies on multi-agent simulation~\cite{philion2024trajeglish, hu2025solving, wu2024smart, zhao2024kigras} have sought to discretize agent trajectories into motion tokens and apply a next-token prediction task, where the behavior model predicts a categorical distribution over a large number of motion modalities.
-Overall, the GPT-like discrete models have empirically excelled in generating realistic simulations, outperforming continuous mixture models adapted from motion prediction.
+More recently, inspired by the success of GPTs~\cite{floridi2020gpt, touvron2023llama}, a growing number of studies on multi-agent simulation~\cite{philion2024trajeglish, hu2025solving, wu2024smart, zhao2024kigras} have sought to discretize agent trajectories into motion tokens and apply a next-token prediction~(NTP) task, yielding behavior models that we term \textit{discrete NTP models}.
+These models predict a categorical distribution over a large number of motion modalities.